 It's true: Once you start factoring in spouses, fiancés, and serious partners, your guest list will grow exponentially.
 But you will need to include those significant others to avoid causing any hurt feelings.
 You'll want to use tact and discretion when deciding which, if any, of your co-workers you want to invite.

-If you can't possibly accommodate a potential group of 20 (those 10 co-workers and their plus-ones), then one option is to invite your immediate boss, your assistant, and/or those with whom you are closest.
-(Be sure to mail your wedding invitations to your co-workers' home addresses, not the office.
-Being discreet can go a long way toward avoiding hurt feelings.)
+If you can't possibly account for a potential group of 20 (those 10 co-workers and their plus-ones), then one option is to invite your immediate boss, your assistant, and/or those with whom you are closest.
+Sharing a cubicle with someone doesn't warrant an automatic wedding invitation, especially if you're not friends with them in the first place.
+As a rule of thumb, we recommend separating your "work relationships" from your IRL friendships to help thin down the roster.
+(Pro tip: Be sure to mail your wedding invitations to your co-workers' home addresses, not the office.
+Being discreet can go a long way to prevent upsetting those who are not invited.)

 Another perfectly acceptable alternative is to invite no one from work to your wedding.
-If anyone inquires, you can say something along the lines of: "Now that we're into the realities of planning, it looks as if we are going to have a fairly small wedding."
-Or, if you or your fiancé has a large family, you could say, "We already realize that, once we invite our families, we won't be able to invite many of our friends and coworkers."
-Those comments can help get the point across that the guest list will be limited.
+Yep, you heard right.
+If anyone inquires, you can say something along the lines of: "Now that we're into the realities of planning, it looks as though we're going to have a fairly small wedding."
+Or, if you or your partner has a large family, you could say, "We already realize that, once we invite our families, we won't be able to accommodate as many friends and co-workers as we had previously hoped."